Quality Engineer How to become, career path, income potential

 Projected Employment in 2030

 Projected 2020-2030 Numeric Shift

-According to the professional services firm Accenture, several current trends will bring change to the field of quality engineering.
-The first is the use of big data and applied analytics.
-With companies finding ways to obtain new types of data about their processes, quality engineers have more tools at their disposal to maintain efficiency and productivity.
+According to the professional services firm, Accenture, several current trends will bring change to the field of quality engineering.
+One of these trends being the use of big data and applied analytics.
+With more companies finding ways to obtain data about their processes, quality engineers have more tools at their disposal to maintain efficiency and productivity.
 Also, it will be incumbent upon quality engineers to look at data collection systems and ensure the quality of the data collected versus the quantity.

 Another trend in quality engineering is the use of machine learning or artificial intelligence (AI).
 These new programs will help optimize the tests quality engineers design.
 They’ll provide extra speed and accuracy, leading to even more sophisticated quality monitoring systems.

 Sign up to receive a daily email with the latest Quality Engineer openings in , .